kevinstadler/Rmdanimation/README.md

 `r animatedHTML({for (i in 0:10) plot(i, i, xlim=c(0,10), ylim=c(0,10))}, "navigableanimation")`
 ```

-More fine-grained control over which navigation elements are shown.
-Note how for `animatedHTML()` the `loop` parameter is a boolean.
+SciAnimator allows fine-grained control over which navigation elements are shown by passing a config string as its `single.opts` parameter.
+Also note how for `animatedHTML()` the `loop` parameter is boolean:

 ```
 `r animatedHTML({for (i in 0:10) plot(i, i, xlim=c(0,10), ylim=c(0,10))}, "navigableanimation", loop=FALSE, single.opts="'controls': ['first', 'play', 'loop', 'speed']")`